LeadHaste

 How can one utilize templates to build an effective prospecting list?

-I start with a spreadsheet template that includes columns: company, contact name, title, email, phone, source, ICP match, tech stack, last contact date, and notes.
-I create conditional formatting to highlight high-priority rows and stale contacts.
+Start with a spreadsheet template that includes columns for company, contact name, title, email, phone, source, ICP match, tech stack, last contact date, and notes.
+Use email outreach templates tied to list segments so each contact receives personalized subject lines and value props.
+Version-control templates in your CRM.

 What examples should I consider when generating prospecting lists?